Table of Contents

 while let Some = message_rx.recv.await

-so that we can exit the loop when we receive a Message::Terminate
+Notice that we explicitly match on Message::Connection so that we can exit the loop when we receive a Message::Terminate.

 Now we want to service multiple connections concurrently.
 Sure.
 Does this work?